The month of April (till early May) has been a helluva hectic time for yours truly.

 When my colleague Dr. T said that she needed me-time in one of our binge-whining session, I was quick to jump in and said the same.
-“Yeah, I need me-time, too.”
+“Yeah, I need me time, too.”

 She looked at me incredulously, “Kau single, punya banyak me-time lepas habis kerja”

-No one have any idea.
+No one has any idea.

 When I am at home, I may be by myself… but not the whole of that alone hours are me-time.

 Studying at home is NOT me-time…. that is studying time, all right?
 Going shopping for groceries or clothes or shoes is NOT me time… that is necessary shopping time (I don’t enjoy it much).
 Doing house chores at home is NOT me-time… that is a necessary household maintenance time!
-(I hate having to do it!)
 Hiking is NOT me-time… that is exercise time which is necessary for physical health and fitness (though I enjoy it, of course).
 Listening to political lectures or religious sermons through Facebook and Youtube is NOT me-time… that is increasing-general-knowledge time (though it does feed my need for intellectual stimulation and I like it too).
 Going out with friends to catch up and gossip is NOT me-time… that is socialising time (and it is done so that my friends won’t think I didn’t care about them or have forgotten them.
 Because I do remember them in my heart… of course.)

 Seriously!
 I need a lot of alone time….to do all those things… and a portion of those times MUST be spent reading a good book in order for me to feel like I have enough me-time.
 In order to feel refreshed and rejuvenated!

 Adulthood is killing me slowly (okay, I have to stop being a drama queen.
 Hahha.
 I like having my own money as an adult.
 LOL.
-But seriously, what the hell was I thinking when I used to want to grow up as fast as possible when I was a child?)
+But seriously, what was I thinking when I used to want to grow up as fast as possible when I was a child?)

 Whenever I feel extra tired, I would remind myself of what Imam Ahmad Hanbal had said to her son: